sanskrit/raw_etexts_english/blogs/manasataramgini/2007-05-14_the-devalaya-at-malinithan.md

 +++
-title = "The devAlaya atxa0mAlinIthan"
+title = "The devAlaya at mAlinIthan"

 +++
 One of the remarkable forgotten devAlaya-s of the eastern fringes of